Your partner in philanthropy. SEE advisor resources

 Program Requirements & Expectations

-- Participants commit to preparing for and attending every session.
+- Participants commit to preparing for and attending all sessions.

 Other Ways Nonprofits Can Access Capacity Building Resources

-The best way for a nonprofit to begin engaging with our capacity-building resources is through our grant programs.
-These programs have several workshops and training built into them with opportunities for technical assistance available throughout.
+The best way for a nonprofit to begin engaging with our capacity building resources is through our grant programs.
+These programs have several workshops and trainings built into them with opportunities to receive technical assistance and feedback on grant applications.